shigon255/BRDFusion/README.md

 ## 📄 License

 BRDFusion source code is released under the MIT license in [LICENSE](LICENSE).
 Third-party components under `third_party/` are governed by their respective licenses.

-Third-party code, dependencies, and assets, including SMPL/SMPL-X, NVIDIA OptiX headers, DiffusionRenderer weights, pretrained checkpoints, datasets, and generated outputs, are governed by their own terms.
-Review the upstream licenses before use; commercial use may require separate permission from the corresponding rights holders.